-Mandalay Pictures is currently developing Becoming Bessie, a feature film Paloma wrote and will produce.
-Becoming Bessie was in the top 15% of the Nicholl Fellowship, and was a finalist in the Script Pipeline Screenwriting competition.
+Paloma's first feature screenplay, Becoming Bessie, is being developed at Mandalay by Jason Berman and Patrick Raymond.
+Becoming Bessie was in the top 15% of the Nicholl Fellowship, and was a finalist in the Script Pipeline Screenwriting Competition.
 Paloma is also producing a feature film by Latinx writer/director Gabriela Garcia Medina alongside Mandalay.

-Paloma recently produced, directed, and co-wrote over 50 short-form documentaries centered around youth activism, veganism, and climate change for the "Million Dollar Vegan" campaign featured in over 400 news outlets.
+Paloma recently produced, directed, and co-wrote over 50 short-form documentaries centered around youth activism, veganism, and climate change featured in over 400 news outlets.
 The series won two Silver Telly Awards.

 Paloma previously collaborated for five years with filmmaker Diego Luna, most recently as a Development Executive.
 She was Creative Director of "The Journey," a Jarritos commercial directed by Diego Luna.
 It won the National AAF's Mosaic Award for Multicultural talent in advertising, among other awards.